Symmetry broken states in an ensemble of globally coupled pendulums: Theoretical and numerical results for the system of three elements

-In this section, we present the results of the detailed numerical simulations which are performed directly within the framework of the discussed model~(\ref{eq:EqPhi1}) for a wide range of the parameters $\lambda$, $\gamma$ and $K$ in the case $N=3$.
+In this and following section, we present the results of the numerical simulations (for details see Appendix~\ref{sec:Numerical_Setup}) which are performed directly within the framework of the discussed model~(\ref{eq:EqPhi1}) for a wide range of the parameters $\lambda$, $\gamma$ and $K$ in the case $N=3$.
 First of all, we consider in detail the development of the self-induced parametric instability of the in-phase synchronous regime and focus our attention on the nonlinear stage of this process and the resulting movements that can be set over long time.
-Our numerical calculations employed a commonly used fifth-order Runge-Kutta scheme (with fixed time step $dt=0.001$) to integrate system~(\ref{eq:EqPhi1}).
+Our numerical calculations employed a commonly used fifth-order Runge-Kutta scheme (with fixed time step $dt=0.001$) to integrate the system~(\ref{eq:EqPhi1}).